MonishaGunalan/pvz-reloaded/Milestone2 Deliverables/README(milestone2).txt

 File -> new -> project -> java project
 Uncheck the "Use default location" box and provide the location to the folders you have checked out

+Import the Jars in the folder Source files and add it to your build path Add JUnit4 library to the build path.
+Level1.txt should be outside of src/ folder

 How to compile using linux commands
 -----------------------------------------------------------------------
-Navigate to the main folder
+Navigate to the Source files folder
 Add JUnit4 jars to your classpath javac -cp ".;src/;$CLASSPATH" src/pvz/*.java javac -cp ".;src/;$CLASSPATH" src/test/*.java